T-SKI

 | Back to Main Page | Back to Past Members Page |

-Photograph by Marie Radford
+Photograph by Craig Brown

 In the move that shocked the music world, T-ski left the band in December 1997 to pursue solo projects.
 In an exclusive interview given to the New Jersey Star Ledger, T-ski announced that he is composing an album of "heavy-metal cyber-anthems" (see Kevin Coughlin, April 6, 1998, Rutgers is teaching Web Sites How to Talk.
 New Jersey Star Ledger, Tech Section, p.
 21, 24).
 His 21-year old son, M-Ski, is quoted as saying "It's not bad, Dad, but you've got to scream more."
 There is also some incidental material in the article referring to T-Ski's work as a computer scientist.

-This page last updated June 19, 2007 by Gary Radford.
+This page last updated July 20, 2013 by Gary Radford.

 Many thanks to Kurt Wagner, Marie Radford, and Jon Oliver.